-Essentially, user research allows for the study of target users, and finding out their needs and pain points so that managers can obtain a customer’s-eye view of the organization; this helps outline the things about it that are working (or otherwise) from the point of view of an employee.
-It helps managers identify key points of improvement as well as processes that have become irrelevant, outdated, or obsolete.
+Essentially, user research allows for the study of target users, and finding out their needs and pain points so that managers can obtain a customer’s-eye view of the organization.
+This helps outline the things about it that are working (or otherwise) from the point of view of an employee.
+Plus, it helps managers identify key points of improvement as well as processes that have become irrelevant, outdated, or obsolete.

-There are various ways of performing user research; face-to-face interviews, surveys, observation, task analysis, and other types of user feedback.
+There are various ways of performing user experience research; face-to-face interviews, online and offline surveys, observation, task analysis, and other types of user feedback.

 Why is user experience research important?